 In this brief example, you set up a Flow that executes only when the request message is an HTTP GET.

 To add a conditional Flow, select the Develop view in the API proxy builder.
-Select New > Flow.
+Select New > Conditional Flow.

-The New Flow form enables you name the Flow and to add a condition.
+The New Conditional Flow form enables you name the Flow and to add a condition.
 In this example, you add a condition that evaluates the HTTP of the request message.
 You add a condition that will evaluate to true if the HTTP verb is GET (as opposed to PUT, POST, etc.)

-(You will learn how to construct conditional statements in Flow variables and conditions.)
+(Learn how to construct conditional statements in Flow variables and conditions.)

 The form also enables you to add the Flow to the ProxyEndpoint named